home games research news our team resources contact

 dr mark baldwin

-Mark Baldwin studied Psychology at the University of Toronto (BA.) and the University of Waterloo (MA and PhD, 1984).
+Mark Baldwin studied Psychology at the University of Toronto (BA.) and at the University of Waterloo (MA and PhD, 1984).
 He then held postdoctoral fellowships at the University of Michigan and the Clarke Institute of Psychiatry in Toronto.
 For several years he wrote and performed in children's television.
 Then he taught at the University of Winnipeg for 8 years before beginning his current position at McGill University, where he has been an Associate Professor in the Department of Psychology since 1998.
 He has served as the Chair of the Social and Personality Psychology section of the Canadian Psychological Association, and as Associate Editor of the Personality and Social Psychology Bulletin.
-His research has been supported by the Social Sciences and Humanities Research Council of Canada (SSHRC) and Fonds québécois de la recherche sur la société et la culture (FQRSC).
+His research has been supported by the Social Sciences and Humanities Research Council of Canada (SSHRC) and Fonds québécois de la recherche sur la société et la culture (FQRSC).He is also one of the creators of Note Designer, a program for creating psychotherapy notes.

 Jodene Baccus